bhoriuchi/terraform-provider-chef/website/docs/r/data_bag_item.html.markdown

   the content of the item.
 Must at minimum contain a property called "id" that is unique within the data bag, which will become the identifier of the created item.
+* `secret_key` - (Optional) A string containing a secret key that can be used to encrypt the data bag item.
+When specified, the data bag item will be encrypted before it is stored remotely.
+* `encryption_version` - (Optional) The version of data bag encryption to use.
+  Defaults to the latest supported version if unset.

 ## Attributes Reference